pmutyala/cas2019/README.md

 ```

 #### Start small and grow as it demands
-* Scale compute and Storage as required
+* Scale compute and Storage as required.
+Allows to grow compute and storage in increments and fully online when using highavailable option.

 #### IBM Db2® on Cloud High Availability and Disaster Recovery Features
 * [IBM Db2 on Cloud HADR Architecture](https://github.com/pmutyala/cas2019/blob/master/CASCON_2019_submission_260.pdf).